haskellfoundation/haskellfoundation.github.io/podcast/6/transcript.markdown

 the Special Interest Group on Programming LANguages, and I was the the vice chair of that.
 Phil Wadler was the chair, and we had tremendous fun just kind of overseeing all the conferences in the area of programming languages, and again it's just a way to give things back to the community.
-I meanm I've got so much out of the community.
+I mean I've got so much out of the community.
 It's given me an amazing career.
 Which ah, it's an absolute privilege and so I've always wanted to give something back to the community by going into these kind of roles, these community roles and trying